seb-patron/jitbit-sql-practice/README.md

 ## Getting Started

 Queries are called in Jupyter notebook and imported into pandas dataframes for visualization.
-Uses anaconda to manage the environment
+Uses anaconda to manage the environment.

 ### Requirements